Giuseppe Verdi: Reception

 Although Verdi's operas brought him a popular following, not all contemporary critics approved of his work.
 The English critic Henry Chorley allowed in 1846 that "he is the only modern man...having a style—for better or worse", but found all his output unacceptable. "[His] faults [are] grave ones, calculated to destroy and degrade taste beyond those of any Italian composer in the long list" wrote Chorley, whilst conceding that "howsoever incomplete may have been his training, howsoever mistaken his aspirations may have proved...he has aspired."
 But by the time of Verdi's death, 55 years later, his reputation was assured, and the 1910 edition of Grove's Dictionary pronounced him "one of the greatest and most popular opera composers of the nineteenth century".

-Verdi had no pupils apart from Muzio and no school of composers sought to follow his style which, however much it reflected his own musical direction, was rooted in the period of his own youth.
-By the time of his death, verismo was the accepted style of young Italian composers.
+Verdi had no pupils apart from Muzio and no school of composers sought to follow his style.
+By his death, verismo was the accepted style of young Italian composers.
 The New York Metropolitan Opera frequently staged Rigoletto, Trovatore and Traviata during this period and featured Aida in every season from 1898 to 1945.
 Interest in the operas reawakened in mid-1920s Germany and this sparked a revival in England and elsewhere.
 From the 1930s onward there began to appear scholarly biographies and publications of documentation and correspondence.

 In 1959 the Instituto di Studi Verdiani (from 1989 the Istituto Nazionale di Studi Verdiani) was founded in Parma and became a leading centre for research and publication of Verdi studies, and in the 1970s the American Institute for Verdi Studies was founded at New York University.